Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 Okay cokey.
 Now here’s the thing.
-Apple can be real pains in the asses some times.
+Apple can be real pains in the asses some times (read, all the time, at least these days).
 It is quite likely that you have what’s called CoreStorage, if you have anything OS X 10.10 or newer.
-This provides an encrypted, journaled file system; even if you haven’t installed FileVault2 (if you have, turn that off!).
+This provides an encrypted, journaled file system; even if you haven’t installed FileVault (if you have, turn that off!).

 To give full read/write access to your Mac OS X partition from Linux, you will need to revert it back to standard HFS+.
 To do this, you can pretty much enter one simple non-destructive command.

 First up, at the terminal, issue the command diskutil cs list.
 You will see something like the below.
 If you know LVM in Linux, this is pretty much the same thing.
 Your main Mac OS X partition (Logical Volume) should be in Apple_HFS format.

 The long string of stuff is that big long alphanumeric string of text highlighted in the red box, you want to use copy and paste it to make sure you don’t make a mistake!

 The conversion took ages for us, however your mileage may vary, depending upon how much data is on your drive, and how fast your drive is.
 If you type diskutil cs list again, you’ll see how much % of the conversion has been accomplished.
 Don’t reboot your machine until that’s over and done with, but after then, you can safely mount your OS X partition with full read/write access.

 First, make sure that you have hfsprogs installed.
 Example installation command: